kayvanlabs/mimic-3-heart-disease-tgfnn/README.md

 We performed 3-fold cross validation to tune the hyperparameters of the TGFNN, logistic regression, and random forest models.

 ### Topical Geometry Fuzzy Neural Network
+The TGFNN is a neural network developed by Yao et al. that employs fuzzy logic and tropical geometry to create an interpretable and flexible classifier [12].
+We use this model because it performs well and learns interpretable, predictive rules.
+Specifically, the TGFNN can model imprecise medical concepts like “low blood pressure” using a fuzzy framework.
+Model interpretability is important in healthcare settings for clinical validation and implementation.
+For a full description of the TGFNN, see (original publication)[https://pubmed.ncbi.nlm.nih.gov/36194714/].

+We briefly describe the structure of the TGFNN here.
+The network consists of three modules: the encoding module, the rule module, and the inference module.
+The encoding module consists of a single layer that maps each continuous input variable to three fuzzy concepts: low, medium, and high.
+Variable-concept memberships values are in the range [0,1].
+The concept-membership functions are learned during training.
+A trainable parameter controls the smoothness of the functions using tropical geometry to interpolate between piecewise linear and smooth operations.
+Categorical variables are one-hot encoded into concepts.

+The rule module learns the predictive rules and contains two layers.
+The first layer learns an attention matrix A that contains the contribution of each variables’ concepts to each rule.
+The second layer learns a connection matrix M that defines the rules by learning the importance of each variable to each rule.
+All matrix weights are in range [0,1] due to a hyperbolic tangent activation function.
+The module has an output for every rule, which is computed using the norm and tropical geometry to interpolate between product minimum operations.

+The inference module is a fully connected layer with a node for every output class.
+Learned weights correspond to the contribution of rules to the output class.
+We can extract the predictive rules by (1) computing the product of A and M and (2) extracting their weights in the inference layer.
+For example, a rule may be interpreted as “if x1 is high and x2 is low, predict class c.”
+The TGFNN is trained using a loss function that summates the standard cross-entropy loss, a rule sparsity-enforcing term, a rule correlation-penalizing term, and novel rule contradiction-penalizing term.
+The rule contradiction term ensures that not all concepts of a variable are important within a rule by computing the L1-norm of the minimum concept importance scores across all variables and rules.
+We trained the network with the Adam optimizer and backpropagation.
+We implemented the TGFNN in Pytorch 2.0 using Python 3.9.

 ## Running the Code
 ### Worflow